CONTENT WARNING

 Context

-This broadside was one of many produced by the Equal Suffrage League of Virginia (ESL) to advocate voting rights for women during the 1910s.
+This pamphlet was one of many produced by the Equal Suffrage League of Virginia (ESL) to advocate voting rights for women during the 1910s.
 About twenty women met in Richmond in 1909 to establish the Equal Suffrage League of Virginia.
 Many of the officers, including League president Lila Meade Valentine, were involved in the social reforms of the time, collectively known as the Progressive movement.
 They understood that having the vote would give them more political influence and a better chance to achieve their other goals.
 Many of them believed that the right to vote was an essential aspect of citizenship to which women were entitled.
-Within ten years, more than 140 local leagues had been organized from the Eastern Shore to southwestern Virginia, with more than 20,000 members statewide.
+Within ten years, more than 130 local leagues had been organized from the Eastern Shore to southwestern Virginia, with more than 20,000 members statewide.
 The league's membership did not include Black women.
 Barred from entry, Black women worked for voting rights through their own women's clubs and other organizations.

 Related Document Bank entries: